 The electronic FAFSA process requires the student and at least one parent to obtain a PIN number in advance of filing the FAFSA.
 The PIN is free and available at www.pin.ed.gov.
 Your PIN can be used each year to electronically apply for federal student aid and to access your Federal Student Aid records online.
 If you receive a PIN, you agree not to share it with anyone.
 Your PIN serves as your electronic signature and provides access to your personal records, so you should never give your PIN to anyone, including commercial services that offer to help you complete your FAFSA.
 Be sure to keep your PIN in a safe place.

-- Click “Need Help?” at the bottom of any FAFSA on the Web entry page (in other words, any page where you’re entering information into the application).
+- Enter “Need Help?” at the bottom of any FAFSA on the web entry page (in other words, any page where you’re entering information into the application).

-- Chat (in English or Spanish) with live technical support staff by clicking the “Help” icon with the big question mark at the top of any FAFSA on the Web entry page.
+- Chat (in English or Spanish) with live technical support staff by entering the “Help” icon with the big question mark at the top of any FAFSA on the web entry page.

 - Contact us by e-mail or telephone at 802-447-6331 or email@example.com.